zericli090725/dfs-maze-generation/README.md

 7. Move to the chosen neighbor.
 8. If there are no unvisited neighbors, backtrack by popping a previous cell from the stack.
 9. Repeat until the stack is empty and no unvisited neighbors remain.
+10. Optionally save the completed maze as an image.

 Because every newly visited cell is connected to a cell that has already been visited, the final maze remains fully connected.